Hypnotherapy for smoking, weight loss and much more!

 Undoubtedly the boundaries of hypnotherapy in modern times will be significantly moved forward thanks to the work of Dave Elman, Ormond McGill, Milton Erickson, Gerald Kein and many other professional hypnotherapists.

-It’s my ambition as a clinical hypnotherapist to play my part in what has to be one of the most challenging and best professions in the world.
+It’s my ambition as a hypnotherapist to play my part in what has to be one of the most challenging and best professions in the world.
 If you are looking to find hypnotherapy in Newcastle upon Tyne to help you quit smoking or lose weight pick up the phone and give me a call.